 When listing your London property for a short-term rental, setting your Airbnb price may not initially seem complicated.
 However, with those hosts that have either set their price way too low or way too high, pricing your listing right dramatically affects your income and occupancy.

-So, how do you find out the most optimum price for your property?
+So, how do you find out the most optimum price for your property in London?
 There are many factors to take into account, which have an affect on the rate.
 Here are our top tips to become an Airbnb pricing pro.

 How to set your initial base price

 Before moving onto more advanced factors in setting your final price, the three main influences that affect your short let price are the location, the appearance of your property and the local market price.

 You have to think about what your guests are looking for and price your short-term rental accordingly.
 For instance, properties in London that are closer to the center, near a public park or attraction are typically more expensive.
 Just like you would pay a little extra to wake up to a beautiful sea view on holiday, a flat overlooking the city can charge a premium – your favorite rooftop bars already do so.
 Additionally, those rentals located near public transport are a favourite for guests as it adds extra convenience to their holiday.

 Bringing to the fore your attractive location within your listing promotes an increase in bookings and you can slightly raise your price based on this advantage.
 For instance, being located next to businesses and universities might be very interesting to professionals and students looking for accommodation for a couple of months.

 The Property Appearance